mr0a/AI_by_Sarthak/Readme.md

 ### R2 Score
 - R-squared is the fraction by which the variance of the errors is less than the variance of the dependent variable.
 (The latter number would be the error variance for a constant-only model, which merely predicts that every observation will equal the sample mean.)
 [*Refer here*](https://people.duke.edu/~rnau/rsquared.htm)

+### DecissionTreeClassifier
+- Classification of shows data and visualization of decission tree.